-Bronchodilators are a type of medicine you inhale that open up your airways to help you breathe more easily.
+They are a type of medicine you inhale that open up your airways to help you breathe more easily.

 Steroid inhalers are also useful in people whose condition is an overlap of asthma and COPD.

-Taking your medicine
+Taking your inhalers

 You can take your inhaled medicine in different ways.
 These include different sorts of inhalers:

 - nebulisers – these devices turn the medicine into a mist that you can breathe in.
 They’re used in an emergency when you need large doses of inhaled medicine, such as during a flare-up.
-Most people don’t need such a big dose and get as much benefit from normal inhalers as long as they use them correctly with a spacer device.
+Most people don’t need such a big dose and get as much benefit from normal inhalers as long as they use them correctly with a spacer device

 Do you know how to use your inhaler?